Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 Environmental variables are used to configure core behaviors/configurations of the server software.

 The configurations are exposed as environmental variables rather than config files or registry keys to provide maximum support for wherever the server is hosted.
-Config files don't work well in serverless environments where state should not change, and the registry is only available on Windows.
+Config files don't work well in serverless environments where the state should not change, and the registry is only available on Windows.
 Serverless, Windows, and Linux all share a common option: Environmental Variables.
 This works equally well across all of them.

-Below is a list of all environmental variable configurations that the server is able to use.
-There are data format examples and descriptions so that you are not going in blind to what a config can look like and does.
+Below is a list of all environmental variable configurations that the server can use.
+There are data format examples and descriptions so that you are not going blind to what a config can look like and does.

 The title of the section is the name of the environmental variable.